Office of Lifespan Health Advisory Committee

 3. Assist in the evaluation of OLH programs.

-• Inform and advise the state OLH leaders on real and anticipated impacts upon health status because of changes in federal, state and local legislation, policy and funding.
+• Informing and advising the state OLH staff on real and anticipated impacts upon health status because of changes in federal, state, and local legislation, policy and funding.

-• Provide input on the development of the OLH needs assessment and development of priority areas for the OLH programs.
+• Providing input on the development of needs assessments and priority areas for the OLH programs.

-• Research and provide input on any issue relating to the health of the OLH population.
+• Researching and providing input on any issue relating to the health of SD populations.

-• Identify solutions for OLH special needs and priorities through promotion of public awareness, coordination of existing services, and encouragement of new resource development.
+• Identifying solutions for OLH special needs and priorities through the promotion of public awareness, the coordination of existing services, and the encouragement of new resource development.

 • Members will fully participate where possible -- community growth depends on the inclusion of every individual voice.

-• Gather information or do work outside of meetings to move the process along, as needed.
+• Gather information or work outside meetings to move the process along, as needed.

-• Topics, discussions, and work reflect public health issues pertinent to OLH populations.
+• Topics, discussions, and work reflect public health issues pertinent to SD populations.

 • Members contribute to the OLH AC through their experiences, skills, and time.

-• Liaison between the OLH Director and the OLH AC.
+• Liaison between the OLH Administrator and the OLH AC.

-• Collaborate with the OLH leaders to draft the OLH AC agendas.
+• Collaborate with the OLH staff to draft the OLH AC agendas.

-• Develop reporting structure and committee roles for the OLH AC members.
+• Develop a reporting structure and committee roles for the OLH AC members.

-• With approval from the OLH Director speak on behalf of the OLH AC with other OLH stakeholders.
+• With approval from the OLH Administrator, speak on behalf of the OLH AC with other OLH stakeholders.

-• Write a yearly OLH AC report to the OLH Director.
+• Write a yearly OLH AC report to the OLH Administrator.

 The OLH AC members will:

-• Spend 3 hours per month preparing and reviewing documents, attending meetings, or providing input/feedback.
+• Spend up to 3 hours per month participating in orientation, training, preparing and reviewing documents, attending meetings, or providing input/feedback.

 The OLH Advisory Committee Chair will: